alishanstyles/CoffeeChain/README.md

 [Coffee Chain Project](Visualizations/countplot2.png)

 ## Conclusions/Recommendations
 Based on the analysis Regular coffee seems to be more popular compared to decaf coffee.
 Major(bigger) markets tend to have more sales compared to small markets.
-Based on these insights I would recommend coffee shops
+Based on these insights I would recommend coffee chains focusing on regular coffee products and to also focus on becoming appart of a major market.